-Jane: Our main theme is prehistoric civilizations, evolution of human consciousness and magic, that’s true.
-This is what me and Aor had in minds when we were thinking about the band’s name.
-We chose this topics ourselves, this is what we want to talk about with our listeners.
+Jane: Our main theme is prehistoric civilizations, the evolution of human consciousness and magic, that’s true.
+This is what I and Aor had in mind when we were thinking about the band’s name.
+We chose this topic ourselves, this is what we want to talk about with our listeners.
 It would be strange if we suddenly started writing lyrics about politics, so yes we are bound to certain topics 🙂

 Jad: We have seen many bands with a growling vocalist and a female soprano or a tenor and a soprano.
 But you are one of the few bands that present two female vocalists, alongside a male vocalist, and it’s a wonderful touch.
 What are the differences between your voice and Anna’s and how does their presence together enrich Imperial Age’s music?

 Jane: It is much more interesting for a composer to write not only for one voice but to have freedom with 3 or more different voices (our main composer is Aor and he has told me this many times).
 According to classical music terminology, Anna is a Soprano (high female voice) and I am a Mezzo-Soprano (low female voice), but I don’t like these labels.
 I can sing a bit lower than she, and she can sing a bit higher than me, but in the end, it is the question of the shade of the voice.
 Anna’s voice is lighter, while mine is darker and heavier.
 We were thinking about adding a low male voice (Aor is a Tenor – a high male voice) but decided that we are not ready for a new member now )

 Jad: Do you remember the first time you performed on stage live for an audience?
 When was it and how did it feel?